faisalazam/Problems/SYSTEM_DESIGN.md

 I also make sure, I never talk on the specifics of the functionality and instead talk/focus on the raw/common server requirements.
 That is instead of saying, the server receives 10 tweets per second, I will say the server receives 10 "requests" per second.
-Converting tweets to requests helps me memorize the same logic across twitter design where the server receives tweets and facebook design where the server receives photo upload and comments requests.
+Converting tweets to requests helps me memorize the same logic across Twitter design where the server receives tweets and facebook design where the server receives photo upload and comments requests.
 Everything is incoming request no differentiation.